qmlbook/qmlbook/docs/fluid/fluid.rst

 .. figure:: assets/soccer_stage3.png

 This specifies that 40% of the total animation duration is the up animation and 60% the down animation.
 One animation after another as a sequence.
-The transformations are animated on a linear path but there is no curve currently.
+The transformations are animated on a linear path but there is no curving currently.
 Curves will be added later using the easing curves, at the moment we're concentrating on getting the transformations animated.

 Next, we need to add the x-translation.
 The x-translation shall run in parallel with the y-translation so we need to encapsulate the sequence of y-translations into a parallel animation together with the x-translation.